How to Take Cuttings From Swedish Ivy

 eHow may earn compensation through affiliate links in this story.
 Learn more about our affiliate and product review process here.

-Quick-growing Swedish ivy (Plectranthus verticillatus), native to South Africa, is a frost-tender perennial that thrives inside your house and as a hanging plant in a sheltered garden.
-Several Plectranthus types as well as other unrelated species share the same common name of "Swedish ivy."
-Hardy in partial shade, a necessity when planted in hanging baskets or flowerpots outdoors, Swedish ivy thrives in U.S. Department of Agriculture plant hardiness zones 10 and 11.
+Quick-growing Swedish ivy (Plectranthus verticillatus), native to South Africa (not Sweden!), is a frost-tender perennial that thrives inside homes and as a hanging plant in sheltered gardens.
+Several Plectranthus types share the same common name of "Swedish ivy" with several unrelated species.
+Hardy in partial shade (a necessity when planted in hanging baskets or flowerpots outdoors), Swedish ivy thrives in USDA plant hardiness zones 10 and 11.

 Advertisement